clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

     ...
 ```

-#### Problem: Malicious Collusion Between the Three Parties
+#### Problem: Collusion in Multi-Party Systems

+An important distinction between two and multi-party systems is the potential for collusion in the latter case.
 As previously mentioned, the Clocktower system requires a three-party incentivised polling system for it's decentralized recurrent payments.
 The three user categories are named for their functions in a subscription service, although the protocol has many potential use-cases outside of this model.
 At its core, Clocktower is a series of functions that allow two parties, a Subscriber and a Provider, to orchestrate recurrent payments for a service or good with the help of a third party, an incentivized polling agent referred to as the Caller.
 While not immediately apparent, the permissionless nature of Clocktower creates gameable edge-cases when a user could play two roles at the same time, and potentially extract value from the third party.

 The most immediate question of the system operation is: who pays the fees for the Caller?
 One might initially think that the provider should pay a portion of their earnings for this purpose.
 This seems simpler since there is only one provider and they are the one's receiving all the funds for a given subscription.
 However, there is an attack vector if we use this structure.
 Since we have no way of knowing the ownership of an ethereum address it is possible that combinations of the subscriber, provider and caller can be the same entity.